How to Setup Wordpress Blog Quickly and Easily

 These three things are all arranged by one hosting provider.

 SiteGround is one of the finest hosting providers in the world.
-SiteGround gets good reviews on the internet.
-They are technically strong, offer fast hosting and receive praise for their support.
-They are one of the best-rated web hosts in the world.
+They are technically strong, offer fast hosting, and receive praise for their support.

-They have 24/7 support (in English) and they also have live chat.
-Handy if you work on your website a lot at the weekend or in the evening.
+They have 24/7 support (in English), and they also have a live chat.
+It is handy if you work on your website often at the weekend or in the evening.

 With GrowBig for $5.95 per month, you can host multiple websites.
 So you can save a lot if you want to start several websites.
-You should also take this package if you expect more than 300 to 400 visitors per day.
+You should also take this package if you expect more than 300 to 400 visitors daily.

-With the GoGeek package for $11.95 per month, you get more space, back-ups, and speed also a test environment (where you can test changes on your site before the launch).
+With the GoGeek package for $11.95 per month, you get more space, back-ups, speed, and a test environment (where you can test changes on your site before the launch).

-The StartUp package is very useful if you do not want to spend too much and if you do not expect a lot of visitors in the beginning.
+The StartUp package is very useful if you do not want to spend too much and do not expect many visitors initially.
 This package costs only $3.95 per month.

 With every package, you can install WordPress with a click.

 Enter your username and password here.
-They are in the email you received.
+Your username and password are in the email you received.
 Then click on log in.

 You will see the WordPress dashboard after logging in.
-Personally, I never use the options in the dashboard (with the header 'welcome to WordPress').
+I never use the options in the Dashboard (with the header 'welcome to WordPress').
 I click directly on the menu item where I need to be.

 Dashboard

-It is wise to perform all available updates once a month or every two weeks.
 That is pretty simple.
-You click on 'select all' and then click on 'Update Plugins'.
-Usually, all updates are ready within ten seconds.
-Performing updates ensures that your website remains safe and that you have access to all improvements and new functionalities.
+You click on 'Select all and click on 'Update Plugins.'
+Usually, updates are ready within ten seconds.
+Performing updates ensures your website remains safe and can access all improvements and new functionalities.

 Posts